-I’ve been in practice for 28 years.
+I’ve been in practice for over 30 years.
 I started as a researcher in Washington, DC, then moved to Wisconsin to enter private practice in 1993.
 I’ve seen so many families ripped apart by high conflict, and have spent a lot of time training to be able to offer low conflict services.
 Low conflict is better for kids, and better for finances.

 Practicing mediator for over 20 years, Collaborative Divorce practitioner, participated in multiple divorce mediation trainings, marital mediation training, collaborative practice training.

 I am generally a facilitative mediator, promoting cooperation and communication between parties.
 When asked I do offer evaluative opinions.
 In higher conflict cases caucusing may be used (separating the parties into different rooms), but generally my mediations are conducted in one room with both parties (and their counsel if used).
 The goal of mediation is to resolve all issues, but at the very least resolve as many disputes as possible.

 JD, Washington University School of Law, 1992

 I give the clients the choice between paying my hourly rate or paying a flat fee for mediation depending on the facts of their case.